 De-husking of seeds by small mammals

 During evaluation of seed treatment applications, the risk assessment for small mammals frequently needs to be refined to determine whether the risk is acceptable.
 In such cases, applicants often use de-husking behaviour to mitigate the risk to mammals.
 In order to accept a quantitative refinement of de-husking, robust support of the value used is required by HSE.
 Since there is very little robust information on de-husking behaviour in small mammals, HSE commissioned a new research project (PS2349), to investigate the role de-husking plays in reducing pesticide exposure to mammals and to develop a methodology to calculate rates of de-husking for different seed types.
-The Final Report has been published on the Defra website and the implications of this research have been considered by HSE.
+The Final Report Dehusking of seed by small mammals - default values for use in risk assessment. - PS2349 has been published on the Defra website and the implications of this research have been considered by HSE.

 Availability of treated seed on the soil surface after drilling

 During evaluation of seed treatment applications, the risk assessments for birds and mammals often need to be refined to demonstrate whether the risk is acceptable.
 Prior to refinement, the risk is contextualised by estimating the area that would need to be foraged by a bird or mammal to obtain a lethal dose, using seed availability data.
 That is, if an unfeasibly large foraging area is required for a relevant focal species to obtain a lethal dose, it may be possible to conclude that the risk is low.
 Conversely, if a lethal dose can be obtained from an area that is clearly small enough for a focal species to forage in a short period of time, this confirms a cause for concern.
 Since there are very limited UK-specific data available, HSE commissioned a research project (PS2334) to investigate seed availability on the soil surface after drilling for a range of arable crops.
-The Final Report has been published on the Defra website and the regulatory implications of this research have been considered by HSE.
+The Final Report Assessment of the availability of seed on the soil surface after drilling - PS2334 has been published on the Defra website and the regulatory implications of this research have been considered by HSE.